arvidn/libtorrent/docs/manual.rst

 that are ready to replace a failing node, it will be replaced immediately, this limit is only used to clear out nodes that don't have any node that can replace them.

+``restrict_routing_ips`` determines if the routing table entries should restrict entries to one per IP.
+This defaults to true, which helps mitigate some attacks on the DHT.
+It prevents adding multiple nodes with IPs with a very close CIDR distance.

+``restrict_search_ips`` determines if DHT searches should prevent adding nodes with IPs with very close CIDR distance.
+This also defaults to true and helps mitigate certain attacks on the DHT.

 The ``dht_settings`` struct used to contain a ``service_port`` member to control which port the DHT would listen on and send messages from.
 This field is deprecated